 - Dedham Vale.
 Base for working on the Trust’s estate east of Dedham.
 Tasks much as Bridges Farm.

 - Dunwich.
 Extensive lowland heath on the Suffolk coast.
 Tasks as Bridges Farm but culling invasive birch has been a feature in the past.
 We were also involved in the “Red Earth” project a few years back which saw three sculptures, made from coppiced trees, which were to represent the erosion along the coast.
-Also, where we will be enjoy this year’s ‘Sausage Sizzle’ Christmas task!
+We also help maintain Mount Pleasant Farm, which forms part of the Dunwich estate.

 - Fenbridge.
 Delightful area between Flatford and Dedham with views over the Stour valley.
 Lots of fencing and coppicing of diseased elms with attendant mega bonfires.